 - How The Japanese Word 神 (Kami, ‘God’) Is Used Metaphorically

 - Japanese Hubble Expression 手前味噌 (temae miso) – Meaning

 - Idiom 何を隠そう (nani o kakusou) Meaning “Well, in fact…”

 爆弾発言 (ばくだんはつげん, bakudan hatsugen) is a Japanese idiom that literally means “bomb remark”.
 It figuratively indicates a shocking and/or blunt remark that astonishes a number of people, and therefore its meaning is very similar to that of “drop a bombshell” in English.

 It usually contains a negative connotation, and is often used to when someone famous such as politicians and celebrities intentionally or inadvertently say something inappropriate.
 After dropping a “bomb remark”, they often end up being “炎上“, that is, “to come under fire”.

 爆弾発言 is usually used as a noun, and to make it as a verb, you can say “爆弾発言をする (do 爆弾発言)”.
 Another common expression is “~から爆弾発言が飛び出した”, meaning “爆弾発言 has come out of ~”.

-The actress did 爆弾発言, “I have slept with more than 20 men.” at the live TV show.
+The actress did 爆弾発言, “I have experienced (slept with) more than 20 men.” at the live TV show.

 爆弾発言 has come out of our captain’s mouth.
 “I don’t wanna play in this team anymore.”